Director Allison Argo (Winner of Six Emmy Awards) - ("The Last Pig"):

 It has been my great pleasure to work with Giovanni as a composer on several projects since we met in 2004, as well as to enjoy his work on additional film, theater, and dance productions.
 He is first and foremost a superb composer and musician who brings a peerless work ethic, a broad awareness of music and film history, and a deeply considered and researched approach to every piece of music he writes.
 But what truly forges lasting professional relationships are exceptional people with whom it is simply a joy to work, and in that respect Giovanni has few peers.
 To know him and spend time working with him is to be continuously immersed in a vast spectrum of musical ideas, stories, cultural references, and impressions that reflect the trans-continental life that he has led, the many languages he has mastered, and the depth of his passion and curiosity.
 As a director, I feel fortunate to have been able to collaborate on several film projects with him in the last decade, and look forward to continuing that fruitful partnership for many more decades to come.
 No one works harder; no one brings a more singular voice and artistic ability to a project.

-Directors James Pellerito and David Barba ("Pop Star On Ice", "Be Good Johnny Weir", "American Cheerleader", "Baby with the Bathwater" and "Maree"):
+Directors James Pellerito and David Barba ("Pop Star On Ice", "Be Good Johnny Weir", "Anatomy of a Male Ballet Dancer", "American Cheerleader", "Baby with the Bathwater" and "Maree"):

 Working with Giovanni Spinelli is like working with many different composers because he is a master of so many different music genres.
 Giovanni is a classically trained musician and composer yet he is just as comfortable composing pop ballads, dance music, punk tracks, bossa nova jazz, slavic folk music or quiet, reflective musical score moments.
 For our documentary film POP STAR ON ICE, starring iconoclast figure skating champion Johnny Weir, we in fact asked Giovanni to produce all of these genres and he delivered brilliantly.